Most long-haul semi-truck drivers in the U.S. are not paid a salary. They are not paid by the hour.

 Instead, let’s look at what it would take to pay truckers by the hour.
 It could pay off for all of us.

-As of July 1, there’s been 485 crashes involving semi-trucks.
+As of July 1, 2017, there has been 485 crashes involving semi-trucks.
 That’s 103 more than the same time last year.